andrea-rinaldi-microarea/xtech-packager/README.md

 ```
 npm link
 ```
+This is mandatory as you will need to invoke the command from a folder inside the Standard or Custom TB subfolder structure.

+## Usage
-Then from any path, invoke as:
+From any path, invoke as:
 ```
 xtech-packager
 -- or --